amurru/laravel-grapesjs/README.md

 # Laravel Grapesjs Editor

-This package provide an easy way to integrate [GrapesJS](https://grapesjs.com/) into your Laravel project.
+This package provides an easy way to integrate [GrapesJS](https://grapesjs.com/) into your Laravel project.

 ## Requirements